averkoc/tools/commands.md

    - Example: `grep -n 'Apache2 Default Page' /var/www/html/index.html`
 Shows the line number where the text 'Apache2 Default Page' appears in the index.html file.
    - Example: `ls /etc | grep -E "co?nf$"`
- Shows the files in /etc directory that ends e.g. either cnf or conf.
-The output of ls command is directed (piped) to grep command.
+ Shows the files in /etc directory that ends e.g. either in cnf or conf.
+In this example the output of ls command is directed (piped) to grep command.

 5. **Find a File by Partial Name**:
    - Command: `find`
    - Example: `find /etc -name *conf`
    - Note: The `find` command is very versatile and can be used for various purposes, including executing a command for each found file.

-6. **Archiving**:
+6. **Archiving - tar command**:
+The important feature of tar archiving command is that it preserves ownership and permissions information.
    - Create an archive:
      - Command: `tar -czvf`
      - Example: `tar -czvf webbisivut.tz /var/www`